wickenico/bookify-ktor/README.md

 ## Features to Implement
 - landing page with tiles
-- Call Google Books API
 - Books overview with cards
+- Add back button
+- Extend Book data structure
+- Image procession

+## DONE
-- Add ktlint CHECK
+- Add ktlint
+- - Call Google Books API

 ## Questions
 - Which database should we use?